-Continuing License (formerly SP II) - The Continuing license, which is valid for five years, allows the teacher to serve on an on-going basis.
-A Continuing license must be renewed every five years.
+Continuing License (formerly SP 2) - The Continuing License allows the teacher to serve on an on-going basis.
+A Continuing License must be renewed every five years.

 Contract - A mutually binding legal relationship between the North Carolina Department of Health and Human Services (NC DHHS), Division of Child Development and Early Education (DCDEE) and the responsible county entity (Contractor) selected to administer the NC Pre-K Program by the County/Region NC Pre-K Committee (Committee) to provide NC Pre-K classroom services to eligible children and receive payment based on the NC Pre-K children's attendance and the approved payment rate for the classroom.
 NC Pre-K contracts with DCDEE are Financial Assistance contracts.